Programs/Upper Secondary/Combined Phys + Chem

 Unit and state-symbol omissions

 Joules written as "joule" (wrong case), pressure stated without Pa or kPa, ionic equations missing (aq) or (s).
-Each slip loses 1 mark, and Combined marks tightly — there's no slack for "small" errors.
+Each slip can lose 1 mark, and Combined marks tightly — there's no slack for "small" errors.
 Across a paper that's 4-5 marks gone.
 Fix: a unit-and-state checkpoint drilled before every final answer — "[quantity] = [number] [unit]" with case and dot notation checked against the data booklet, and state symbols ticked on every equation before it leaves the working.

 Sample technique